tnralakus/used-car-price-depreciation/README.md

 Residual tests show errors are distributed normally, meaning our pricing remains consistent and unbiased across all inventory classes, from budget to luxury.

 ## Tactical Recommendations for Inventory Tuning
-We suggest the following updates to our current buying strategies based on the data:
+I suggest the following updates to our current buying strategies based on the data:
 1. **Target the High-Demand Window:** Focus acquisitions on vehicles that are **4–6 years old** and have **less than 80,000 miles**.
 2. **Unified Pricing Systems:** Deploy the **Log-Price Pipeline** to standardize trade-in valuations across all sales locations.
 3. **Avoid Regional Mismatches:** Be cautious of low-demand features in specific regions, such as diesel engines in urban centers, to prevent stale inventory.

 ## Summation and Forward Planning
-This model serves as a financial **safeguard**, utilizing a **Log-Transformed** structure to mitigate the risk of price outliers. **Next Phase:** We can proceed with a **"What-If" Scenario** to calculate potential profit gains from further error reduction.
+This model serves as a financial **safeguard**, utilizing a **Log-Transformed** structure to mitigate the risk of price outliers. **Next Phase:** I can proceed with a **"What-If" Scenario** to calculate potential profit gains from further error reduction.

 ## Setup and Installation

 ### Project Structure
-* `data/vehicles.csv`: The raw dataset containing all car info. ##NOTE:Skipping this since the data file is too big and not necessary.
+* `data/vehicles.csv`: The raw dataset containing all car info. **NOTE:** I did not update since the data file is too big and not necessary.
 * `car_price_depreciation.ipynb`: A comprehensive Jupyter Notebook containing data cleaning, exploratory data analysis (EDA), and modeling.

 ### Prerequisites